Brexit Information

 to adopt a new product labelling recognition.

-Products with the CE mark can continue to be sold and distributed across the UK, but firms will need to
+Products with the CE mark can continue to be sold and distributed across the UK until further notice and

-[Note:previous guidance stated that businesses had until 2023 to
+[Note:previous guidance stated that CE marking recognition was going to

 ·